abdnh/math-eval/README.md

 # Math Expression Evaluator

 This is just a math expression evaluator in C that I wrote for fun and learning.
-Do not take seriously.

 ## Description